RJR Nabisco: After the KKR buyout

-Another major consequence of the buyout was that according to United States Department of Labor, in its report "American Workplace", over 2,000 workers subsequently lost their jobs, which 72% eventually replaced, but earning less than half of their previous incomes, suggesting that it took most of those who lost their jobs an average of 5.6 months to find new employment.
+Another major consequence of the buyout was that according to United States Department of Labor, in its report "American Workplace", over 2,000 workers subsequently lost their jobs, of which 72% were eventually replaced, but earning less than half of their previous incomes, suggesting that it took most of those who lost their jobs an average of 5.6 months to find new employment.

 On March 21, 1991, RJR Nabisco Holdings Corp. became a publicly traded stock.
-In March 1999, RJR Nabisco announced the sale of the international division of R. J. Reynolds Tobacco, and in June of that year, the company sold the remainder of R. J. Reynolds Tobacco to stockholders.
+In March 1999, RJR Nabisco announced the sale of the international division of R. J. Reynolds Tobacco to Japan Tobacco, creating what is now known as Japan Tobacco International, and in June of that year, the company sold the remainder of R. J. Reynolds Tobacco to stockholders.
 The parent company became Nabisco Group Holdings and owned 80.5 percent of Nabisco Holdings.
 In 2000, Philip Morris bought Nabisco Holdings.
 Soon after that, R. J. Reynolds Tobacco Holdings, Inc., first traded in June 1999, announced the acquisition of Nabisco Group Holdings.
 The deal was completed in December 2000.